ewoodbury/ewoodbury/README.md

 I previously studied Chemical Engineering at UC Berkeley.
 My academic background is in materials research for high-capacity, nickel-rich battery cathodes.

-Outside of work, I’m interested in global development, particularly how to most effectively lift out of poverty the [650 million people living on less than $2.15 per day](https://data.worldbank.org/indicator/SI.POV.DDAY).
-I’m also broadly interested in the [safety and alignment of AI systems](https://forum.effectivealtruism.org/posts/rJRw78oihoT5paFGd/high-level-hopes-for-ai-alignment).

 ## Code

 I've focused on work projects over personal projects for the past few years -- here's a snapshot of my contribution graph within Tesla during that time.